SansGuidon/bookmarks/QUOTES.md

 * Le succès vient souvent d’un faux pas dans la bonne direction.  / Success is often the result of taking a misstep in the right direction - Al Bernstein
 * [NUS Computing](http://www.comp.nus.edu.sg/~damithch/pages/SE-quotes.htm?type=bestQuotes) - Quotes for Software Engineers
 * I have a feeling that each task I strike off on my todo list gives birth to a few more tasks. - [Venkat Subramaniam](https://twitter.com/venkat_s/status/526145900515962880)
+* Poor quality code is a reflection of lack of respect we carry for what we do, often with out realizing it.
+[Venkat Subramaniam](https://twitter.com/venkat_s/statuses/521625754485157889)